Home

 What if your passport is lost or stolen?

 Whether you think you have a lost passport or think you have a stolen passport, you need to take action immediately!
 If you cannot locate it, then you need to report it missing to the appropriate authorities as soon as possible.
-If you need to get a passport replaced or visa quickly, AmericanPassport.com can take care of this for you for a very reasonable fee.

 4. Pack sufficient prescription and over-the-counter medications and get appropriate vaccinations for country you'll be visiting before you travel.
 If you are on prescription medication, remember to pack at least three to five days of extra doses in case you experience a travel delay and you are not able to leave the country.
 Since over-the-counter medication overseas are expensive (and you may not be able to read the labels), you should bring your own medication.
 We always pack the following medications for the following possible conditions: flu and fever, diarrhea and stomach pain, nausea, jet lag, band aids, and ointments for sprains or muscle aches.